Randomness and early termination: what makes a game exciting?: Introduction

 This paper is motivated by one of \citeauthor*{aldous_website}'s open problems about the characterisation of the `most random martingale'.
 To be more precise, given a match of length $T>0$, for two players---or two teams---of equal level, denote by $X_t$ the winning probability of one player (or one team) at time $t\in[0,T]$.
 The win-probability $X\coloneqq (X_t)_{t\in [0,T]}$ is thus a martingale starting at $X_0=1/2$ and ending in $X_T \in \{0,1\}$.
 The question then becomes: which choice of $X$ leads to the most excitement to spectators, in the sense that the outcome remains uncertain until late?
 Taking relative entropy as a measure for `random', a heuristic derivation by \citeauthor*{aldous_notes} \cite{aldous_notes} leads to the following PDE for $e: [0,T]\times [0,1]\longrightarrow\R$, with $e(t,x)$ being the entropy given $X_t = x$

 Specifically, at the end of \cite{aldous_website}, \citeauthor*{aldous_website} formulates the following open questions about \eqref{log-pde}--\eqref{tc}--\eqref{bc}: \begin{enumerate} \item[Q1:] find an explicit solution of the PDE above, or at least prove existence and uniqueness of a solution; \item[Q2:] find some of its qualitative properties; \item[Q3:] in particular, what is the distribution of $X_{T/2}$? \end{enumerate} From our analysis, we can now answer these questions as follows: \begin{enumerate} \item[A1:] in \Cref{thm:main} below, we ascertain the existence and uniqueness of a classical solution.
-Due to the boundary conditions, a separation \emph{ansatz} as in \cite{backhoff2023most} fails, even close to $T$, and we were unable to find a closed form; \item[A2:] we were able to establish natural qualitative properties of the solution, such as monotonicity, concavity, and symmetry, summarised also in \Cref{thm:main} and illustrated by a numerical solution in \Cref{fig:3d-con}; \item[A3:] in absence of an analytical expression, we give a numerical approximation of the density at different times, including at $T/2$, in \Cref{fig:dens}, see also the discussion thereafter. \end{enumerate}
+Due to the boundary conditions, a separation \emph{ansatz} as in \cite{backhoff2023most} fails and we were unable to find a closed form solution, however, we are able to provide an asymptotic formula for $t\ll T$ and $t\longrightarrow T$; \item[A2:] we were able to establish natural qualitative properties of the solution, such as monotonicity, concavity, and symmetry, summarised also in \Cref{thm:main} and illustrated by a numerical solution in \Cref{fig:3d-con}; \item[A3:] in absence of an analytical expression, we give a numerical approximation of the density at different times, including at $T/2$, in \Cref{fig:dens}, see also the discussion thereafter. \end{enumerate}

 A natural and unified approach to \citeauthor*{aldous_website}'s `most random martingale' \cite{aldous_website} comes from martingale optimal transport.
 Namely, fix a filtered probability space $(\Omega,\Fc,\F=(\Fc_t)_{t\in[0,T]},\P)$, and consider the optimisation problem